Anchorsify/Anchorsify.github.io/_projects/Suiton.md

 - Seal Speed: 4, +2 per clone
 - Requires: 6 gallons of water per clone, Bunshin no Jutsu

 Effects: The gallons of water used to create clones are removed from the battlefield as they are made; clones which are dispersed voluntarily have the water used to create them added back to the battlefield, but clones that are destroyed do not, and the water used in their creation is simply lost.
-These function like regular bunshin, except that they have (and pay for) their own Fatigue costs, they use your NDB in place of PDB wherever applicable, and may perform the following additional actions:
+These function like regular bunshin, except that they can dodge and parry, have (and pay for) their own Fatigue costs, they use your NDB in place of PDB wherever applicable, and may perform the following additional actions:

  - [ X AP ] Move: Your clones can move, with X being half the speed of the Move action they take.
  - [ X AP ] Basic Unarmed: A basic unarmed attack, using your attributes.
 X is half the Speed of the attack.